Life Science: Brassica & Butterfly System

 To Bee or Not to Bee

 Fast Plants are pollinated by many insects, including Pieris rapae and bees.
 What is the role of pollination in a plant life cycle?
 What happens if flowers aren’t pollinated?
-Try this with the plants being used in the Brassica & Butterfly system life cycle activity to find out!
+Try this with the plants being used in the Brassica & Butterfly Life Cycles activity to find out!

 Materials Needed